-GPO Tuning, Nashville’s premiere Porsche service provider, says that there are many things about the iconic brand most people don’t know.
+GPO Tuning(German Performance Options), Nashville’s premiere Porsche service provider, says that there are many things about the iconic brand most people don’t know.
 From how, exactly, to pronounce the name to the one car that will never need performance tuning, keep reading for nine facts about this German automotive marvel.

 - Porsche is not a single-syllable name.

 In English, Porsche tends to get pronounced as a single-syllable.
 However, according to Nashville’s Porsche service experts, that’s wrong.
 Ferdinand Porsche lent his name to the brand, meaning it should be said aloud as “Porsch-uh.”

 - The company has a reason for its numbers and colors on the track.

 Porsche’s WEC LMP1 numbers are 17 and 18.
 The vehicles are always painted white.
 This is no coincidence, nor is it just a stylistic preference.
 Vehicles that have undergone performance tuning to compete are usually numbered this way as a tribute to the 917 KH and the 918 Spyder.
 The white color scheme is a German tradition.